calyxium-lang/book/src/ch01-02-hello-world.md

 ### Writing and Running a Calyxium Program

-Next, make a new source file and call it _main.cx_.
-Calyxium files always end with the _.cx_ extension.
+Next, make a new source file and call it `main.cx`.
+Calyxium files always end with the `.cx` extension.
 If you’re using more than one word in your filename, the convention is to use an underscore to separate them.
-For example, use _hello_world.cx_ rather than _helloworld.cx_.
+For example, use `hello_world.cx` rather than `helloworld.cx`.

-Now open the _main.cx_ file you just created and enter the code in Listing 1-1.
+Now open the `main.cx` file you just created and enter the code in listed below.

 <Listing number="1-1" file-name="main.cx" caption="A program that prints `Hello, world!`">